-A self-storage unit in Palo Alto can be used to store away all kinds of items.
+A self-storage unit in Mountain View can be used to store away all kinds of items.
 However, there are some things that you just shouldn’t put in storage.
-Whether for the sake of safety or for the benefit of your belongings, some items are better off stored in your home or in special kinds of storage units.
+Whether for the sake of safety or for the benefit of your belongings, some items are better off stored in your home or special kinds of storage units.
 To help you prepare for renting a storage unit in Mountain View, here is a list of items and materials that typically are not allowed in storage.
 Call your self-storage facility ahead of time to find out specifically what you can and can’t put in storage.

 Combustible and Flammable Materials